josepablovr/Robodyne-MAXII-Hardware-Interface/README.md

-# Robdyne-MAXII-Hardware-Interface
+# Robodyne-MAXII-Hardware-Interface
-ROS2 Drivers for MAXII
+ROS2 Drivers for MAXII, based on the ROS noetic drivers provided by Robodyne